mayukhmondal/ABC-DLS/README.md

 conda create --name ABC-TFK --file requirements.txt  python=3 conda activate ABC-TFK
 ```
-Wait a little bit as it can take long time to install all the dependencies.
+Wait a little bit as it can take a long time to install all the dependencies.
 After installing all the dependencies you can just run either
 ```
 python src/Run_Classification.py --help